Table of Contents

 Getting locked out of your own home is a lot more common than you think.
 In fact, it’s one of the most common emergency situations that locksmiths encounter.
 Once you find yourself in this situation, think about what you want to do next.
-Home lockouts are no fun especially if you’re not prepared for it.
+Home lockout is no fun especially if you’re not prepared for it.
 We’ve put together a few tips to make this stressful situation easier for you just in case it’s happening right now or in case you’re reading this for future reference.

 Relax and Breathe

 Before you do anything, relax for a moment.
 Take a deep breath, and then exhale slowly to release the tension in your body.
 As you are doing this, try to think of solutions that will help you get out of your situation.
 If possible, do not panic or become frustrated or angry at yourself or others; it won’t help the situation at all!

 Instead, try to stay calm and think of possible ways you could get back inside your home.
 You won’t be able to think straight if you only focus on the problem.

 The first thing to do is search around the house for spare keys.
 Check in obvious places like under a mat or flower pot, in an envelope near the door frame and any other place where a key might be hidden.
 If you have young children or family members who are forgetful about locking doors behind them when they leave the house then it’s not uncommon for them to hide their spare key somewhere safe until they need it again later on.

 If none of your family members own any extra sets of keys then there could be another possibility: if someone else lives with you such as an elderly relative or friend that might have their own set of keys which would allow them access into your home whenever needed.
 Your landlord may also have one too so make sure to ask them if this is possible before attempting anything else.

 Try to find other ways to enter the house